tjanez/site/content/fedora-26-on-dell-xps-15-9560.md

 Tags: fedora, dell, hardware, laptop
 Slug: fedora-26-on-dell-xps-15-9560

+*Update (November 18, 2017): After receiving lots of feedback about issues with setting up the graphics to an adequate level, I rewrote [that part of the blog post](#setting-up-graphics).
+I've also added instructions on actually [enabling the use of *normal* graphics drivers ](#enabling-the-use-of-normal-graphics-drivers) since many people unknowingly used Mesa's software rasterizer, which causes all sorts of issues.*

 <!-- PELICAN_BEGIN_SUMMARY -->

 Recently, I got a new laptop, a [Dell XPS 15 9560](